 3. In relationships, particularly romantic ones, you should complement each other’s strengths and weaknesses.
 In this way, you can create something substantial that each of you would not accomplish on your own.

 4. A loved one who has passed may be sending you a message of greeting and validation.
 The number 3 is a symbol for eternity.
-Thus, your loved one is validating or you that they are present and that their soul lives on.
+Thus, your loved one is validating to you that they are present and that their soul lives on.

 5. The number 3 angel number is also a sign of good fortune coming your way.
 Keep the faith and keep moving in the direction of your goals.